bhaireshm/extract-langs/README.md

 - `languages`: A map of languages to counts of files of each language.
 - `totalFiles`: The total number of files.

+### Ignoring Files and Directories

+By default, the package will ignore files and directories specified in the `.gitignore` file in the directory being searched.
+You can also specify additional directories to ignore using the `-i` or `--ignore` option.

 Example:

 ```typescript